Enduring Power of Attorney (EPoA)

 What is a Enduring Power of Attorney?

-There are two types of EPAs:
+There are two types of EPoAs:

 - Personal care and welfare – covers your health, accommodation and associated care decisions, and comes into effect only if a medical professional or the Family Court decides you have become ‘mentally incapable’.
-You may have only one attorney for this EPA.
+You may have only one attorney for this EPoA.

 What does an attorney do?